ROCm/rocm-install-on-windows/docs/how-to/install.rst

 Install HIP SDK
 *******************************************************************

-To install the HIP SDK on Windows, use the `quick-start guide<../tutorial/install-quick.md>`_ or follow the instructions below.
+To install the HIP SDK on Windows, use the :ref:`hip-install-quick` or follow the instructions below.

 **Topics:**